Lancashire Teaching hospitals NHS Foundation Trust (LTH) is situated in the heart of Lancashire and we provide care from three main facilities:

 How we use your information

-We will use the information you provide in a manner that conforms to the Data Protection Act.
+We will use the information you provide in a manner that conforms to the General Data Protection Regulation which is supported by the Data Protection Act 2018.
 We will endeavour to keep your information accurate and up to date and not keep it for longer than is necessary.
 In some instances the law sets the length of time information has to be kept.
 The retention periods set within the NHS are contained in the Records Management Code of Practice for Health and Social Care.

 We will process your information for the following purposes:

 - Staff caring for you have accurate and up to date information to help them decide the best possible care and treatment needed for you